QuantEcon/lecture-jax/lectures/hopenhayn.md

         compute_equilibrium_prices_and_quantities(model)
 ```

-Let's run the code again to get rid of the compilation time.
+Let's run the code again to get rid of compile time.

 ```{code-cell} ipython3
 %%time